hayohtee/alx-pre_course/0x01-git/README.md

-HOLDS random files and stuffs as demo for working with git
+## Holds random files and stuffs as demo for working with git